crypticsilence/nocolor/README.md

 ** Examples: **

 >nocolor ansiart.txt > asciiart.txt

->nocolor linpeas
+>nocolor LinPEAS.output > LinPEAS.nocolor.txt

-Honestly, this was a 30 second bash file so this is kind of humorous, just figured I got tired of rewriting it trying different OS's =]
+* Honestly, this was a 30 second bash file so this is kind of humorous, just figured I got tired of rewriting it trying different OS's =] *